 Evaluation and Treatment Planning

 Upon admission to Averte, each resident will meet with a therapist to complete a Comprehensive Clinical Assessment.
-This initial evaluation period may last from 1-3 sessions and is designed to gather relevant clinical history in order to collaboratively develop a highly individualized treatment plan.
-We hope to create a trusting therapeutic relationship with the resident that emphasizes personal choice and places primary value on the individual’s perspective and personal goals.
+This initial evaluation period may last from 1-3 sessions and is designed to gather relevant clinical history in order to collaboratively develop an individualized treatment plan.
+We work to create a trusting therapeutic relationship with each resident that emphasizes personal choice and places primary value on the individual’s perspective and personal goals.

 The outcome of the Comprehensive Clinical Assessment is the creation of a personalized recovery plan.
 The Individualized Recovery Plan is derived from the resident’s goals and stated in their own words.
 The recovery plan involves identifying clinical and support services that may be used to make progress towards one’s goals.
 The resident will work closely with the therapist on the creation of this plan.
-Additionally, the resident’s psychiatrist will review and contribute to the recovery plan.
 We also encourage participation by other supports including family or friends, if desired by the resident.
-This plan is reviewed and updated as needed and at regular intervals throughout the resident’s stay, and is a measure of progress as goals are achieved and next steps are targeted.
+This plan is reviewed and updated as needed and at regular intervals throughout the resident’s stay, and is a measure of progress as goals are achieved and next steps are identified.

 Individual and group therapy are typically incorporated into the Individualized Recovery Plan as interventions that promote progress towards achieving one’s goals.
 These services are highly individualized based upon the resident’s plan, though may include a combination of cognitive behavioral therapy, psychoeducation about mental illness, and supportive person-centered counseling.
 For example, a resident with troubling auditory hallucinations or paranoid beliefs may find relief upon developing skills to identify and challenge related cognitive distortions, often by acknowledging other viable explanations for these experiences.
 Through this process, the resident decreases the power of these symptoms and directs his or her strengths towards improved quality of life through achievement of personal goals.
 For another resident who may struggle to cope with intense emotions, the process of learning to identify and challenge related triggering thoughts can improve his or her ability to effectively manage these powerful feelings.
-When indicated, we offer individualized skills-based therapy informed by the Dialectical Behavior Therapy (DBT) model.
+When indicated, we offer individualized skills-based therapy informed by the Dialectical Behavior Therapy (DBT) model, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and/or Expressive Therapy.